knowsuchagency/knowsuchagency.github.io.old/content/post/postmodern-error-handling.md

 ## Interlude

-Before tackle the original question that started us on this journey, let's quickly talk about a new incredibly useful and important feature since Python 3.5 that has been vastly improved in Python 3.6 - type annotations.
+Now, before tackle the original question that started us on this journey, let's quickly talk about another new and incredibly useful and important feature since Python 3.5 that has been vastly improved in Python 3.6 - type annotations.

 In our previous example, there would be nothing to prevent someone from doing the following: